The grandmother principle: improve your copy with a simple trick

 Want to know a little trick that will make you write better copy?
 And how you can apply it to your content marketing and strategy?
 Senior copywriter Pieter relies on something he calls the grandmother principle.
 In this blog post, he'll tell you all there is to it, how it works and how you can apply it to your work.

-The grandmother principle is very simple: Imagine you have to lay out your text or strategy face-to-face to your target audience.
+The grandmother principle is very simple: Imagine you have to explain the contents of your text or strategy face to face to your target audience.
 Being directly confronted with their reaction, forces you to carefully consider both your goal and the way you’re working towards it.

 For example: you need to convince your grandmother of hiring a household help.